sauraviitj/Room_Booking_Chatbot/README.md

 ---

-## 📍 About Forkatil House
+## 📍 About Forktail House

-Forkatil House is a serene homestay situated in the tranquil town of **Lava** in West Bengal, India.
+Forktail House is a serene homestay situated in the tranquil town of **Lava** in West Bengal, India.
 With misty mornings, lush forest trails, and a breathtaking view of the Kanchenjunga range, it's the perfect retreat for travelers seeking peace and nature.

 ---